jasperquak/hello_world_5/README.md

 Including reading from a .csv file (which is stored in the same project folder).

 Let me now again commit and push to remote.

+Now editing this file again directly on Github.
+Including some layouting such as *this text in italics* and **this text in bold**.
+Also a list:
+* bullet-point 1
+* bullet-point 2

+Let's see whether that does not go lost when pulling to local, updating it there, and then pushing back.